wallclockbuilder/kiva-lender-mawueli/index.md

 # Kiva Portfolio Details of Mawuli
+As an Impact Investor, I granted 0% interest loans through the Kiva.org lending platform to over 1,000 mom-and-pop businesses (80% run by women) in 47 countries.
+My portfolio, over 100 times larger than the average Kiva lender's portfolio, positioned me in the 99th percentile globally.

-Public lender profile available on [kiva webiste](https://www.kiva.org/lender/mawueli)
+You may find my public lender profile available on the [kiva webiste](https://www.kiva.org/lender/mawueli)

 ## Why do I loan:
 Simple!
 We got to survive, y'all!
 Every man got a right to decide his own destiny